jcrygier/graphql-jpa/README.md

 Each model (say Human or Droid - see tests) will have two representations in the generated schema:

 - One that models the Entities directly (Human or Droid)
-- One that wraps the Entity in a page request (HumanPage or DroidPage)
+- One that wraps the Entity in a page request (HumanConnection or DroidConnection)

 This allows you to query for the "Page" version of any Entity, and return metadata (like total count) alongside of the actual requested data.
 For example: